 I tend to push myself to learn as much as I can, just by experimenting and seeing the results.
 The grass doesn’t grow under my photographic feet, hence, I have no ‘style’.
 I don’t want a style.
 I like variety.
 And I like to make mistakes from which I continue to learn.
 You know the old saying: If you don’t have a go, you’ll never know!
 Now, often my ‘art’ tool of choice is my Windows smartphone and a variety of image editing software thereon.
 I’m having a lot of fun with it, taking pix with it, as well as downloading some of my older photos onto the phone and playing around to see what I can achieve.
 I’ve been most pleasantly surprised.
-I do use other software such as Lightroom for the more serious work (some of which you’ll see in the Galleries found in the sidebar).
+I do use other software such as Lightroom for the more serious work (some of which you’ll see in my online sales site).

 So, enough with the nerdy talk!
 Enjoy your visit.
 Hope you find something you really like.
 If you wish to download any image, please do so, with my best wishes, but please accredit the source if you do decide to use it.